 DIBR: The scanner suite was an especially important project for me personally.
-In early 200 I underwent a CT scan; I wasn’t afraid about what they might find but the environment was so scary, it was cold and sterile feeling.
-I wanted to get out of the room, but that was not an options.
-Looking up at a totally white ceiling, I began imagining an artwork, eventually becoming completely absorbed by this fantasy.
+In early 2000 I underwent a CT scan; I was afraid about what they might find and the environment was cold and sterile feeling.
+I wanted to get out of the room, but that was not an option.
+Looking up at a totally white ceiling, I imagined a Matthew Ritchie painting, eventually becoming completely absorbed by this imagery.
 Then the test was over – I felt like I had been out of the room.
 I decided that I wanted to help others escape the hospital, even for a few minutes, in their imagination.

 At the time of the scan I’d been a gallerist for sixteen years and was working as a private curator.
 I began to ask my friends and colleagues – curators, critics, collectors – “Do you think I can put museum-quality art in hospitals, pay the artists, and not charge the hospitals?”
 Everyone thought I was crazy.
 Agnes Gund said, “Try it!”
 Her encouragement was enough for me to start.